23W-GBAC/Shutter101/Automation.md

 Light Value                     : 14.0
 Lens ID                         : Canon EF-M 22mm f/2 STM
 ```
-The good thing from using the imagemagick for resizing the image, it retains all the metadata of the imgae.
-I tried different tool but some attributes are removed.
+It printed all the available description embedded to the image.
+The good thing from using the imagemagick for resizing the image is it retains all the metadata of the imgae.
+I tried using different tool but some attributes are removed.

 After knowing the result of exiftool, I check to the attributes that I only need which are Model, Exposure Time, FNumber, ISO, and LensID.
 To get only these I add this to exiftool `-attribute`: